- Colors:

 If you don't already have logos and other graphics

-(images), start thinking about what you want them to
+(images), start thinking about what you want them

-developed using a graphics program.
+or images developed using a graphics program.

 |